Hard vs soft bike luggage is one of motorcycling’s greatest unanswered questions. Check out the pros and cons to each and our ultimate set-up.

 Liked that?
 Try these next…

-If you liked this article on Hard vs Soft luggage for adventure bikes or have any questions, please leave us a comment below.
+If you liked this article on Soft vs Hard Motorcycle Luggage for adventure bikes or have any questions, please leave us a comment below.
 We’d love to hear from you!